 The concept of molecular barcoding is that during library preparation of the samples, a Unique Molecular Index (UMI) is added to each read.
 The barcoded molecules are then amplified by PCR.
 Due to intrinsic noise and sequence-dependent bias, barcoded sequences may be amplified unevenly.
 Thus, target quantification can be better achieved by counting the number of UMIs in the reads rather than counting the total number of reads for each gene.
 Reads having different UMIs represent different original molecules, while reads having the same UMI are results of PCR duplication from one original molecule.

-The first step in the Detect QIAseq RNAscan Fusions ready-to-use workflow trims the UMI while retaining the UMI information as an annotation on the read.
+The first step in the Detect QIAseq RNAscan Fusions template workflow trims the UMI while retaining the UMI information as an annotation on the read.
 UMI reads are then created using the Create UMI Reads from Reads.
-Any remaining PCR adapters are also trimmed away before reads are mapped to the human transcriptome for the purposes of RNA-seq analysis.
+Any remaining PCR adapters are also trimmed away before reads are mapped to the human transcriptome for the purposes of RNA-Seq analysis.
 In the final stage of the workflow, potential fusion genes are detected, and the identified fusion events are refined to increase the sensitivity and specificity of the calls.

 Detection.
 The workflow first trims all remaining adapters from the reads.
 The trimmed reads are then mapped to the reference transcriptome sequence.
 The Detect and Refine Fusion Genes tool will identify fusion events based primarily on the number of fusion crossing reads, and subsequently on the number of fusion spanning reads.
 However, when determining whether a read actually crosses the fusion, the tool takes into account the length of the unaligned end, as well as exon boundaries (as at the RNA level, fusions usually happen at exon boundaries).
 Finally, other evidence, such as whether the unaligned end maps many places in the genome, are considered.
 Note that the parameters of the Define and Refine Fusion Genes tool when included in the workflow are configured differently than the default values of the tool used on its own.
 In particular, filters have been relaxed to not overlook any fusion.